thetillhoff/temingo/README.md

 - Don't use functional options -> they require a lot of code / maintenance.
 Also, having functions to set a context object every time a function is called is tedious
 - Use Context (called engine in this project).
 Not necessarily the go-context package, but implement "instance of package" as context and use that.
 - For packages that have "global" variables / arguments, use Context (called "engine" in this project) as well.

-# notes for later docs
-## dry-run
-- add a `--dry-run` flag to do all templating and so on, but dont interact with the outputDir at all.